Energinet-DataHub/greenforce-frontend/README.md

 ### Libraries

 As mentioned above, libraries are where most of the logic goes.
+They are all either related to a single product or shared across multiple products\*.
-There are many different library types which is listed further below, but they all follow the same naming convention:
+There are many different library types which are listed further below, but they all follow the same naming convention:

 ```|
 ...